astaniano/hat/webSecAcademy/advanced_topics/webCachePoisoning/webCachePoisoning.md

 ```

 So to search for headers that can modify the response from the server we'll use Param Miner in burp suite
-Go to repeater, right click on the request > Extenstions > Param Miner > Guess headers, and leave the default settings for search
+go to repeater, right click on the request > Extenstions > Param Miner > Guess headers, and leave the default settings for search

 Then to see the results of the Param Miner scan we go to Extensions tab in burp > select Param Miner > change the tab within Param Miner extension to Output
 In the Output we see: